 After the post-project submission is completed and approved, the IESO will ask your customer for an invoice for the approved incentive amount.
 Only your customer can submit the invoice, through the Retrofit portal.
 Remind them to finish this important task to receive their incentive payment.

 The submitted invoice is then reviewed and approved by the IESO.
-Once the invoice is approved, your customer can expect to receive their incentive cheque in four to eight weeks.
+Once the invoice is approved, your customer can expect to receive their incentive cheque in eight to twelve weeks.